topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
+This generates a firmware image and uses the ***FWDN*** tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, you will observe a gradual LED fade-in and fade-out effect driven by PWM on GPIO A10, confirming that the PDM-based PWM output from the VCP-G is functioning correctly.
+After the code is successfully flashed and executed, you can observe a gradual LED fade-in and fade-out effect driven by PWM on GPIO A10, confirming that the PDM-based PWM output from the VCP-G is functioning correctly.

-**NOTE**: If you need to change the GPIO port used for PWM output, refer to the configuration in `pdm.c`.
+**Note**: To change the GPIO port used for PWM output, refer to the configuration in the pdm.c file.
 </br></br></br></br>

 # 7. Additional Examples
 ---
 This chapter introduces additional sensor examples using FreeRTOS on the VCP-G board.
-It provides example guides on how to use commonly used Arduino sensors with freertos on the VCP-G board, helping users effectively integrate various sensors into their projects.
+It provides example guides on how to use commonly used Arduino sensors with FreeRTOS on the VCP-G board, enabling you to integrate various sensors into your projects effectively.
 </br></br></br>

 ## 7.1 Infrared (IR) Sensor (Transceiver)